azulqarni/graph-coloring/README.md

-# Wigderson’s Approximate Graph Coloring
+# Wigderson’s Approximate Graph Coloring Algorithm
 This is a Wigderson’s approximate graph coloring algorithm implementation along with a Python wrapper file for invocation of the algorithm's C implementation.